 We honor these credit cards:

-Aoudad Sheep hunts are normally set up as a 1x1 guided hunt.
+Our aoudad hunts are normally set up as a 1x1 guided hunt.
 Hunt package includes 3.5 hunting days, 4 nights lodging, meals, as well as skinning/caping/quartering of animal.
+Lodging is modest, and hunters and we occasionally put our hunters up in cabins in the small town of Marathon.
+On hunts involving a single hunter or a twosie, the guide(s) often will multi-task as the cook, as well, providing modest table-fare.
+The beauty of this hunt is the hunt itself, so for hunters looking for posh lodging and gourmet dining, there are better options for those needs.
 Airport shuttle is not provided on this hunt.
 Plan on scheduling flights into Midland where you can rent a vehicle.
-It is a 2 hour drive from Midland to one property and 2.5 hours to the other property.
-We will secure your aoudad sheep hunting license for you prior to hunting and your nonresident fee is $48.00.
+It is a 2 – 2.5 hour drive from Midland to your hunting destination.

-Though aoudad sheep hunting can be conducted year-around, most of our aoudad hunts take place in January, February, March, late April, September & October.
+Though our aoudad hunts can be conducted year-around, most of these hunts take place in January, February, March, April, September & October.
 If you are fond of warm weather, you can also effectively hunt aoudads during the summer.
-The quality of their hides are the same throughout the year which gives you a great deal of flexibility on when you can schedule your aoudad sheep hunting trip.
+The quality of their hides pretty much the same throughout the year which gives you a great deal of flexibility on when you can schedule your aoudad sheep hunting trip.

 Temperatures are generally on the mild side during the September, October, March, and April months, but can be colder during January and February.
 With this being in the desert, night temperatures are often much colder than mid-day, and rarely is rainfall a limiter.
 It’s always a good rule of thumb to check the weather forecast on the internet a few days prior to the hunt and allow that to help you determine what clothing may be most suitable to pack.